paulocoutinhox/gohc/README.md

 - It is open-source, you can collaborate reporting bugs and upgrading it
 - You can DONATE!

-You can see checklist sample file with notifications inside: **extras/sample/healthchecks.json**
+You can see healthcheck list sample file with notifications inside: **extras/sample/healthchecks.json**

 # Configuration